The Pegaga gas field is located within Block SK320 offshore Sarawak, Malaysia.

 Regulatory approval for the development of the Pegaga gas field was received in April 2016.

-The field is scheduled to be developed with an estimated investment of $1bn.
+First production from the field was achieved in March 2022.
+The field was developed with an estimated investment of $1bn.

 The block contains the M5 field, which was initially discovered in 1974 and has been operated by Mubadala since 2010.